taosdata/TDengine/README.md

 git clone git@github.com:taosdata/TDinternal.git
 ```

-Execute the cmake command to download the community and other repositories (this may take about twenty minutes).
+Execute the cmake command to download the community and other repositories (this may take some minutes).

 ```bash
 cd /root/TDinternal && git checkout main